 What they get right:

 The math.
 Every show has a segment where the price of the home, the cost of the renovation and the final sales price are lined up so the viewers can see how much money they make.
-Sometimes it’s only $4,000.
+They are very transparent with the costs of renovating and attaining feature items for the homes they work on.
+Sometimes they only make it’s only $4,000.
 Which isn’t a whole lot but is to be expected if you’re not trained at spotting the best deals.

 They have a contractor who functions like their partner.
 If you’re not a contractor and you want to flip houses, you’ll need a good relationship with the one you can trust.
 Your ability to make money will rest almost completely on their shoulders.

 Their location.
+If you’re wondering how to find a house to flip, look for inexpensive needs-flipping housing in a good area.
 Laine and Starsiak-Hawk flip houses in Indianapolis, Indiana, where you can still buy a falling-down duplex for $4,000.
 It’s pretty easy to turn a $50,000 profit on a property you buy for $4,000, even if you have to almost completely rebuild the house.

 Location is one of the most important factors in being successful at house flipping.
 You have to be able to buy cheap, make updates and sell for a reasonable price if you want to make money.
-If you’re in an expensive market, not only will the properties themselves be pricey, so will the cost of construction and materials, meaning your profit margins will be thin.
+If you’re doing business in an expensive market, not only will the properties themselves be pricey, so will the cost of construction and materials, meaning your profit margins will be thin.
+Flipping a house requires research and background information that is critical to the success of your deal.

 They do a lot of the work themselves.
 If you want to flip houses for a profit, you need to be prepared to get your hands dirty.
 You will be cleaning up molding magazines, beer cans, refrigerators full of rotten meat—and any other present the previous owners have left for you.
-You can always hire a team to do it for you, but then, you’re eating into your profits.
+You can always hire a team or other business to do it for you, but then, you’re eating into your profits.
+Remember it takes time to do a job yourself; you will have great opportunities to learn new skills, but it will come at the cost of your time.

 What they get wrong:

 Experience.
 Only on TV do two neophytes not lose their shirts when flipping houses.
-The vast majority of successful house flippers have (or had) a mentor and practiced with someone else’s money for years before they struck out on their own.
+The vast majority of successful house flippers have (or had) a mentor and practiced working with someone else’s money for years before they struck out on their own.
+Beginning investors haven’t been through the whole process before and can benefit from senior investors mentoring.

 No real estate agent.
 Laine and Starsiak-Hawk sell the homes themselves and while Starsiak-Hawk obtained a real estate agent’s license and Laine is a trained attorney, that doesn’t mean they are experts at selling homes.
-If you’re just getting into flipping homes, you would be better served getting a real estate agent to sell your home for you, rather than going it alone.
+Some things about selling a home – such as understanding the tax effects of buying and selling within the same year.
+Your house sale profits can qualify for short-term capital gains taxes.
+One day over one year and you can bring home more of the profits with only long-term capital gains taxes to pay.
+If you’re just getting into flipping homes, you would be better served getting a real estate agent to sell your home for you, rather than doing it alone.